renovatebot/renovate/docs/usage/getting-started/running.md

 <!-- prettier-ignore -->
 !!! note
     If you're using Renovate in a project where dependencies are loaded from github.com (such as Go modules hosted on GitHub), we highly recommend that you add a `github.com` PAT (classic).
-    Otherwise you will exceed the rate limit for the github.com API, which will lead to Renovate closing and reopening PRs because it could not get reliable info on updated dependencies.
+    Otherwise, you'll exceed the rate limit for the github.com API, which will lead to Renovate closing and reopening PRs because it could not get reliable info on updated dependencies.

 ### Self-hosting examples